Just Above Bone

 What happens when our lives don’t turn out like the stories we’ve heard?
 Where to we turn when our long-claimed legacy is too much, doesn’t fit current circumstances, or gets in the way of discovering who we are, as opposed to who our family expects us to be.
 Those heard-them-a-hundred-times stories can be as full of minefields as wisdom.

-Just Above Bone chronicles the author’s story-filled journey into her family’s storied past.
-Newly aware of the power of story, the author traveled from a ranch in Idaho to an island off the coast of Denmark with various stops along the way gathering, examining, and wrestling with her heritage and how those heard-them-a-hundred-times stories made her who she is.
+Just Above Bone chronicles the author’s story-filled journey into her family’s past, with an emphasis on her family's matriarchs.
+Newly aware of the power of story, she travels from a ranch in Idaho to an island off the coast of Denmark with various stops along the way gathering, examining, and wrestling with the hand-me-down history that made her who she is.